11. Handling Categorical Data

-So far we have been mostly dealing with quantitative (numeric) data – real numbers on which we can apply various mathematical operations, such as computing the arithmetic mean or taking the square thereof.
-Of course, not every transformation thereof must always make sense in every context (e.g., multiplying temperatures – what does it mean when we say that it is twice as hot today as compared to yesterday?), but still, the possibilities were plenty.
+So far, we have been mostly dealing with quantitative (numeric) data, on which we were able to apply various mathematical operations, such as computing the arithmetic mean or taking the square thereof.
+Naturally, not every transformation must always make sense in every context (e.g., multiplying temperatures – what does it mean when we say that it is twice as hot today as compared to yesterday?), but still, the possibilities were plenty.

-In datasets involving many features, which we shall cover in Chapter 12, categorical variables are often used for observation grouping (e.g., so that we can compute the best and average time for marathoners in each age category or draw box plots for finish times of men and women separately).
+In datasets involving many features (Chapter 12), categorical variables are often used for observation grouping (e.g., so that we can compute the best and average time for marathoners in each age category or draw box plots for finish times of men and women separately).
 Also, they may serve as target variables in statistical classification tasks (e.g., so that we can determine if an email is “spam” or “not spam”).

 These two are easily interchangeable.

-Furthermore, for \(l=2\) (binary data), another convenient representation is by means of logical vectors.
-This can be extended to a so-called one-hot encoded representation using a logical vector of length l.
+For \(l=2\) (binary data), another convenient representation is by means of logical vectors.
+This can be extended to a so-called one-hot encoded representation using a logical vector of length \(l\).

-Let us consider the data on the original whereabouts of the top 16 marathoners (the 37th PZU Warsaw Marathon dataset):
+Consider the data on the original whereabouts of the top 16 marathoners (the 37th Warsaw Marathon dataset):

 marathon = pd.read_csv("https://raw.githubusercontent.com/gagolews/" +